imCorfitz/payload-plugin-oauth-apps/README.md

   - `generateEmailHTML`: method | optional
   - `generateEmailSubject`: method | optional

-  When using `otp` and aothorization method, you can set the expiration (`otpExpiration` - defaults to 10 minutes) and customise how you want the one-time password to be generated (`generateOTP` - defaults to generating a 6-digit number).
+  When using `otp` and authorization method, you can set the expiration (`otpExpiration` - defaults to 10 minutes) and customise how you want the one-time password to be generated (`generateOTP` - defaults to generating a 6-digit number).

   Both `magiclink` (Coming soon) and `otp` allows you to set the `generateEmailHTML` and `generateEmailSubject` methods to customise the email sent to the user for authentication.
 In both method you will have access to following properties: